-- 4.1 One main criticism of the application of IAS 19 to pension plans with an asset-return promise is that benefits are projected using the expected rate of return and then discounted using the yields on high quality corporate bonds. - 4.2 A relatively simple solution is to align the two rates by including a cap on the expected rate of return equal to the discount rate.
-More generally, the expected return could be set at that level; since it is likely that the expected returns exceed the High Quality Corporate Bond Rate, in practice a cap mechanism would achieve the same results. - 4.3 Under this approach, the entity first projects the total benefits at retirement by using the capped rate and compares this amount to the total benefit at retirement based on guaranteed rate.
+- 4.1 One main criticism of the application of IAS 19 to pension plans with an asset-return promise is that benefits are projected using the expected rate of return and then discounted using the yields on High Quality Corporate Bonds. - 4.2 A relatively simple solution is to cap the expected asset return rate to the High Quality Corporate Bond rate. - 4.3 Under this approach, the entity first projects the final benefit entitlement using the capped rate and compares this amount to the final benefit entitlement based on the guaranteed rate.
 The higher of these two amounts is used to determine the pension obligation at the reporting date and the service cost.
-Apart from the above, the computation is similar to that under IAS 19.
+Capping the expected rate of return potentially leads to a lower nominal value of expected final benefit entitlement compared to IAS 19.
+Consequently, a lower amount will be attributed to periods of service in accordance with paragraph 70 of IAS 19, and lower recognised current service cost.
+Apart from the above, the computation is similar to that under IAS 19. - 4.4 Instead of capping, the expected return could be set equal to the High Quality Corporate Bond rate.
+The results of such an approach would be similar to capping when the expected returns exceed the High Quality Corporate Bond rate, but would be different when the expected returns are lower.

-4.4 If we take Year Three of the example in this Discussion Paper, the net liability is as follows:
+4.5 In Year Three, the net pension liability is as follows: